Articles Culture Reflections Reviews

 Mama Cherry tried to talk him into turning “Sanki Mansion” into a female-run brothel.
 It would be several cuts above the “barbaric” comfort station set up for the American military, which offered no privacy and overflowed with sewage.
 But Sanki pulled out of the deal, causing her to retort “that is why Sensei (Teacher) is a failure.”

 The next time he heard of her was 18 years later when he scanned a newspaper.
 She had become the proprietor of the Copacabana in Tokyo, the glitziest and most exclusive club in Asia, patronized by Japanese powerbrokers and foreign dignitaries like King Faisal of Saudi Arabia.
 Entertainment was supplied by the likes of Nat King Cole and Dean Martin.
 Such was her fame that a movie, “Fighting Fish at Night,” was made of her story in 1959.
-As for Namiko, she moved back to Yokohama shortly after the end of the war, married a G.I. and migrated to the U.S.
+As for Namiko, she moved back to Yokohama shortly after the end of the war, married a black G.I. and migrated to the U.S.

 The war turned out to be a springboard for Sanki too, as he became a prolific and respected haiku master.
 As Saito notes, his haiku became more introspective, no longer fictional, and usually contained a season word.
 He had found a way to link his vision with the tradition.